England's COVID-19 prevalence rises, led by Delta not Omicron | Health

 - United Kingdom

-The prevalence was up from 1 in 65 reported the previous week, the ONS said, adding that 99% of all coronavirus infections which were sequenced were genetically compatible with the Delta variant.
 "To date, we have not identified any infections compatible with the new Omicron variant (B.1.1.529) among our survey participants," the ONS said.
+However, the UK Health Security Agency (UKHSA) said that in the week since, there had been a rise in the proportion of tests displaying a distinctive mutation that distinguishes Omicron from Delta but can appear in other variants.

-Prime Minister Boris Johnson has introduced travel restrictions and some mask mandates, with a view to slowing the spread of Omicron while work is undertaken to understand it better.
-There have been 42 confirmed cases of the variant in Britain, which has mutations consistent with reduced vaccine efficacy.
+"This is still a very small number of cases but is being investigated carefully to understand whether it is related to travel, any other variant or whether there is evidence of spread of Omicron beginning in the community," UKHSA said.
+The World Health Organization's chief scientist, Soumya Swaminathan, told the Reuters Next conference that Omicron might displace Delta as the dominant variant globally but that it was impossible to predict.

-But it is the spread of the dominant and highly transmissible Delta variant, especially among children, that is keeping infection levels high.
-On Thursday, Britain reported its highest daily infection number since July.
-The ONS said that infections had increased in younger children, with 4.25% estimated to be infected, and remained high in older children, where 3.46% were estimated to be infected.
+But it is the spread of the dominant and highly transmissible Delta variant, especially among children, that is keeping infection levels high for now.
+On Thursday, Britain reported its highest daily infection number since July, and the ONS said infections were highest in children.

 Ravi Gupta, Professor of Clinical Microbiology, University of Cambridge, said that it was not a given that Omicron would entirely displace Delta, which might continue to circulate in unvaccinated populations like young children.
 "More Delta circulating in kids and then more Omicron circulating proportionately in vaccinated individuals is one scenario that could play out... it will be hard to displace Delta completely," he told Reuters.